What is the format and work involved in this certificate program?

 Is it possible to participate in these modules from a different country?
 And from a different system and context?

-Participants are not required to to be working in U.S. contexts.
+Participants are not required to be working in U.S. contexts; however instructions and case studies are drawn primarily from U.S. contexts.
 CAEL is designed to be inclusive of diverse and international education leaders, and participation across time zones should not impact the learning experience.
-CAEL is asynchronous; within an agreed-upon time period, learners choose when to access content (video and readings), complete assignments, and report out on job-embedded practice.
+CAEL is partially asynchronous; learners choose when to access content (video and readings), complete assignments, and report out on job-embedded practice, as long as requirements are completed within an agreed-upon time period.

 Certificate in Advanced Education Leadership (CAEL) Credential Questions